Mission: to advance ocean conservation through education, exploration and experience.

 - A campus designed for net-zero energy and zero carbon footprint.

-Updated building site design plans will be posted in late 2019!
+Updated building site design plans will be posted soon!